BirdieAI-App/BirdieAI-website/README.md

 ## /threads
 - **GET**: Retrieved all threads in threads collections
 - **DELETE**: DELETE all threads in threads colllections
-- **POST**: Add a new Thread into threads collection
+- **PUT**: Add a new Thread into threads collection
     * Required fields:
         + userID: indicate to which threads belongs to what user. `userID` must already exist in users collections
         + title: the title of the new title
-        + ThreadID: the ID that is associated with the new thread created from the plat form such as OPEN_AI
+        + threadID: the ID that is associated with the new thread created from other platform such as OPEN_AI.
+Each ThreadID from openAI set in database must be unique

 ## /threads/:threadID
 - **GET**: Retrieve a single thread with a given `threadID`.